matteodem/meteor-easy-search/pages/docs/core/index.md

 ## Customization

-Easy Search provides a lot of possible configuration out of the box, with a minimum of actually required ones.
+Easy Search provides a lot of possible configuration out of the box, with a minimum of required configuration.
 There are three levels on which you can customize your search.

 ### Index